4-Step Kanban Simulation. (Random Customer-Pull Value Stream with Heijunka Sequencing)

 - LM Kanban Simulation Upgrade Kit adds the materials used to demonstrate lean customer-pull simulation with kanban control to the LM Car Factory training packages.

 Deluxe PLUS KANBAN Lean Factory Simulation Package

 - The Kanban Simulation integrates two great products into one single double-deep container, providing an excellent training range from beginner to advanced.

 LeanMan Grand Simulation Package

 The LeanMan Grand Simulation Package is a reduced cost recombination of the Deluxe Car Factory Simulation plus the VSM, the Kanban and the Heijunka simulation events conveniently packaged into two double-deep containers.
-This combination package saves more than $100 than when items are purchased separately.
+This combination package saves over $480 if all included items were purchased separately.